clusterio/clusterio/docs/contributing.md

 ## Pushing releases to npm

-***Warning: This workflow is outdated due to lerna having been removed from the project.****

-The releases are done by creating a new release tag with lerna and then uploading that with lerna.
+The releases are done by updating packages versions and then publishing them with pnpm.
 You will need commit access to the repository as well publish access to the @clusterio org on npm to do this.

 1. To do a release switch to the master branch and make sure it's up to date with the repository before proceeding.